 Market and Competition

-The transition to a strict presidential system since 2018, combined with serious backsliding in the judicial system, has cast a shadow on the free functioning of a market economy in Turkey.
-The appointment of a banker convicted for bank fraud in the United States as chairperson of the Istanbul Stock Exchange in October 2019 and the dismissal of the governor of the Central Bank of the Republic of Turkey (CBRT) in 2020 are cases of concern.
-Concerns about the government’s commitment to the rule of law and its increasingly unpredictable economic policies, combined with the high levels of foreign exchange debt held by Turkish banks, are the main factors behind the current historically low levels of foreign direct investment (FDI).
-Furthermore, the recent introduction of a digital services tax has negatively impacted foreign investment into the country.
+Concerns about the government’s commitment to the rule of law and its increasingly unpredictable economic policies, combined with the high levels of foreign exchange debt held by Turkish banks, continue to be the main factors behind the current historically low levels of foreign direct investment (FDI).
+Furthermore, unpredictable and frequent changes in tax rates have negatively affected foreign investment in the country.

 Market organization